Julie K. Brown

-Julie K. Brown (born 1961) is an American investigative journalist with the Miami Herald best known for pursuing the sex trafficking story surrounding Jeffrey Epstein, who in 2008 was allowed to plead guilty to two state-level prostitution offenses.
-She is the recipient of several awards including two George Polk Awards for Justice Reporting.
+Julie Knipe Brown is an American investigative journalist with the Miami Herald best known for pursuing the sex trafficking story surrounding Jeffrey Epstein, who in 2008 was allowed to plead guilty to two state-level prostitution offenses.

-Brown was included in Time magazines 100 Most Influential People of 2020.
+Brown was included in Time magazines 100 2020 list of Most Influential People of 2020.
+Brown has received George Polk Awards for Justice Reporting.
+In 2026, Brown was awarded a Pulitzer Prize special citation, in recognition of her earlier reporting on Epstein.

-Early life and career
+Early life and education

 Brown was raised near Philadelphia, Pennsylvania by a single parent.
 She left home at 16 and worked in menial jobs before she could afford to attend college.
 She graduated magna cum laude from Temple University in 1987 with a degree in journalism.

+Career

 After college, Brown worked for the Philadelphia Daily News before joining the Miami Herald, a daily newspaper owned by the McClatchy Company, around 2000.

 While at the Miami Herald, Brown spent four years investigating patterns of abuse in the Florida prison system.
 Her reporting work prompted a 2018 federal investigation into civil rights abuses in Lowell Correctional Institution in Central Florida.